ibukye/CW2025/README.md

   - GameOverPanel : UI component for game over
   - GuiController : Initializes the GameScreen (refreshGameBackGround, refreshBrick, setOnKeyPressed)
   - InputEventListener : Interface to process user input events from View
-  - Main : Entry point of the application
+  - Main : Entry point of the application and Scene Manager
+  - MainMenuController: Controller for the main menu screen (menu.fxml)
   - NotificationPanel : UI component to show score bonus
+  - SettingController: Controller for the settings screen (settingScreen.fxml)
 - **Controller** : Update Model & View (in between)
   - EventSource : To identify where the command came from (USER, THREAD)
   - EventType : Command type from user (DOWN, LEFT, RIGHT, ROTATE)